 On 28 September 2018 a 7.5 magnitude earthquake struck the Indonesian island of Sulawesi.
 A tsunami later hit the coastal town of Palu and other parts of the Central Sulawesi province, sweeping houses and buildings on its way.
-More than 1,700 people have been confirmed dead and many are injured.
+At least 2,100 people have been confirmed dead and many are injured.

 We have upgraded our travel advisory level for Central Sulawesi, Indonesia.
 We now advise New Zealanders to avoid non-essential travel to Central Sulawesi, including the city of Palu, Donggala District, Sigi District and Parigi Moutong District due to damage from the recent earthquake, aftershocks and tsunami.

-Some transport links have been impacted.
+Some transport links may be impacted.
 Contact your airline or travel agent directly to find out if travel has been disrupted.
 If your travel is disrupted, ensure you keep all receipts to support your travel insurance claim.